 A set of considerations to critically appraise strategic decisions.

 This activity examines various forces affecting a movement including external groups, internal division, psychological powers and blocks.
+It’s a terrific way for your group or network to share perspectives and information that will help define what’s possible and how to maximise your influence and impact.
 Macro Strategy is a kinesthetic way to introduce this activity.

 Randy Stoecker’s political opportunity structure helps community organisers to think through strategy on a spectrum of confrontation to consensus.